Rebuilding America One Neighborhood, One City at a Time

 Part memoir, part political primer, Miami Transformed offers a straightforward look at Diaz's brand of holistic, pragmatic urban leadership that combines public investment in education and infrastructure with private sector partnerships.
 The story of Manny Diaz's efforts to renew Miami will interest anyone seeking to foster safer, greener, and more prosperous cities.

 Manny Diaz served as mayor of Miami from 2001 to 2009.
 He was president of the U.S. Conference of Mayors and an Institute of Politics Fellow at Harvard University's Kennedy School of Government.
+He is currently a partner at Lydecker Diaz.

 Michael Bloomberg is currently serving his third term as mayor of New York City.